katzenpost/docs/specs/wire-protocol.rst

    specification.
 As a non-standard modification to the Noise protocol, the 65535 byte message length limit is increased to 1048576 bytes.

-   Kyber is formally defined for the purpose of this version of the ``hfs`` handshake variant with the following be the parameters:
+   Kyber1024 is not formally defined for the purpose of this version of the ``hfs`` handshake variant, let the following be the parameters:

-     ``FLEN1 = 1088``, the size of the initiator's public key output of the Kyber crypto_kem_keypair operation.
+     ``FLEN1 = 1440``, the size of the initiator's public key output of the Kyber crypto_kem_keypair operation.

-     ``FLEN2 = 1184``, the size of the responder's ciphertext output of the Kyber crypto_kem_enc operation.
+     ``FLEN2 = 1504``, the size of the responder's ciphertext output of the Kyber crypto_kem_enc operation.

      ``FFLEN = 32``